Belgium at the UEFA European Championship

 The UEFA European Championship is the main football competition of the men's national football teams governed by UEFA (the Union of European Football Associations).
 Held every four years since 1960, in the even-numbered year between World Cup tournaments, it was originally called the UEFA European Nations Cup, changing to the current name in 1968.
 Starting with the 1996 tournament, specific championships are often referred to in the form "Euro 2008" or whichever year is appropriate.
 Prior to entering the tournament, all teams other than the host nations (which qualify automatically) compete in a qualifying process.

-Belgium have participated in six UEFA European Championships finals, those held in 1972, 1980, 1984, 2000, 2016, and 2020, which was postponed to 2021 due to the COVID-19 pandemic.
-As of 2 July 2021, they have played 22 matches: eleven wins, two draws and nine losses.
+Belgium have participated in seven UEFA European Championships finals, those held in 1972, 1980, 1984, 2000, 2016, 2020 (which was postponed to 2021 due to the COVID-19 pandemic) and 2024.
+As of 1 July 2024, they have played 26 matches: twelve wins, three draws and eleven losses.